HazelTree/ECE229-Project/README.md

 ## Methodology

-1. Analyzed important categorical features derived from random forest model
+1. Analyzed important features, created insightful plots to be used in macro-level decision processes.

 2. Developed statistical models to predict probability of success.

-   Models used: logistic regression, XGBoost, random forest
+   Models used: Logistic Regression, XGBoost, Random Forest

-3. Implemented live prediction function for potential clients
+3. Created live prediction functionality to be used in both strategic and daily decisions.

 ----